kellykochanski/rescal-snow/paper/paper.md

 We illustrate these results through the example simulations in our `README` file, and in the [associated tutorial](docs/rescal-snow-tutorial.md), which also leads readers through a previously-unmodelled scientific question: how do bedforms affect the accumulation of snow?

+__Does this link to the tutorial need to be an absolute link?
+Clicking it from the PDF does not work.__

 ### Limitations
 The natural length and time scales of Rescal-snow are set by the configuration of the cellular automata.
 Although these can be related to real length and time scales, it requires careful calibration, as described fully in @Narteau2009.